cloudaffair/subtitle/README.md

 * Detect the Language code for the given Subtitle file
 * Translates the given subtitle file to required suggested language.
 * Auto detects the type of subtitle in case no extension to the file provided.
-* Convert from one format to another.
-Currently scc, vtt, srt can be converted to other formats (Refer below for supported formats)
+* Convert from one caption format to another.
+Refer below for supported formats

 Supports following subtitle files